The Aspire Program is designed to empower adolescent girls to imagine new possibilities for themselves, their education, and their community.

 - By designing high school level programming that increases college access.

-Aspire empowers remarkable high school and college students to become effective advocates for education.
+Aspire empowers remarkable high school, college and graduate school students to become effective advocates for education.

 - By targeting talented young people who are passionate for their subjects and care about students' learning.

 - By building a network with leading colleges and high schools.

 - By offering mentorship to prospective teachers and supporting innovation and creativity in the classroom.